Demircivi/swiftness/README.md

 # Overview
 Swiftness aims to be an extensive, cross-platform development framework for the MMORPG Silkroad Online.
 Well tought out interfaces, mostly compatible to existing .NET-interfaces simplify your development process.

+Aside from that, the [wiki](https://github.com/florian0/swiftness/wiki) is filled with usefull information all around the game.

 # Installation & Use

 ## Requirements